-Morphological Matrix has been used for solving creative problems for long and recently we come across how to use Morphological Matrix for designing a logo.
+Morphological Matrix has been used for solving creative problems for a very long time, and just recently we came across how to use Morphological Matrix for designing a logo.
 We were quite intrigued by the concept and curiously decided to try it ourselves.
 We did this by delving deeper and practically implementing the process in a simple-to-understand format.

-It is a manner in which an organism or any of it’s part changes form or undergoes development.
-In our context, let’s say the organism is our final logo that we will be delivering through step by step analysis and synthesis.
-Ref : 1, 2
+It is a manner in which an organism or any of its part changes form or undergo development.
+In our context, let’s say the organism is the final logo that we will be delivering through step by step analysis and synthesis.
+Ref: 1, 2

 What is Morphological matrix?

-It is a way to break down thought process into smaller elements like words, letters, picture elements, character, place etc. Have a look at example below for understanding it quickly.
+It is a way to break down a process into smaller elements like words, letters, picture elements, characters, place, etc. Have a look at the example below for understanding it quickly.

 Evolution of Morphological Matrix

-The matrix that we used is based on Mario Pricken’s idea explained in his book “Creative Advertising“.
-We have tried to put this process in simplified format in next section.
+The matrix that we used is based on Mario Pricken’s idea explained in his book “Creative Advertising”.
+We have tried to put this process in a highly simplified format in next section.

 The creative problem solving framework

-Based on above framework, where designing process is at the heart of it and more importantly on the basis of “generating ideas” and “preparing for action”, we have prepared Matrix below.
+Based on the above framework, the designing process is at the heart of it , more importantly on the basis of “generating ideas” and “preparing for action”, we have prepared the Matrix below.

 How did we prepare Morphological Matrix?

-When we were planning to design logo for Beers bakery, we preferred to have few key ideas like
+When we began the planning of logo design for Beers bakery, we gave our utmost priority to a few key aspects:

 - Name / letters / word

-Based on fundamentals of Matrix, we put above key ideas in left first column and on the right hand side, tried to explore different possibilities of design elements.
-It is appeared that possibilities are infinite while doing this kind of exercise, it’s crucial to focus design end goal (which is logo for bakery) and be persistent for the best possibilities.
+Based on fundamentals of Matrix, we put above key ideas in the left first column and on the right hand side, tried to explore different possibilities of design elements.
+It appears that possibilities are infinite while doing this kind of exercise, it’s crucial to focus on the design end goal (which is logo for beer bakery) and be persistent for the best possibilities.